 target [target...] : [dependent ....] [ command ...]

-Items in brackets are optional, ellipsis means one or more.
-Note the tab to preface each command is required.
+In the above code, the arguments in brackets are optional and ellipsis means one or more.
+Here, note that the tab to preface each command is required.

 A simple example is given below where you define a rule to make your target hello from three other files.

-NOTE: In this example you would have to give rules to make all object files also from the source files
+NOTE − In this example, you would have to give rules to make all object files from the source files.

-The semantics is pretty simple.
-When you say "make target" make finds the target rule that applies and, if any of the dependents are newer than the target, make executes the commands one at a time (after macro substitution).
+The semantics is very simple.
+When you say "make target", the make finds the target rule that applies; and, if any of the dependents are newer than the target, make executes the commands one at a time (after macro substitution).
 If any dependents have to be made, that happens first (so you have a recursion).

-Make ignores the returned status on command lines that begin with a dash. eg. who cares if there is no core file?
+Make ignores the returned status on command lines that begin with a dash.
+For example, who cares if there is no core file?

-Make will echo the commands, after macro substition to show you what's happening as it happens.
+Make echoes the commands, after macro substitution to show you what is happening.
 Sometimes you might want to turn that off.
-For example:
+For example −

 People have come to expect certain targets in Makefiles.
-You should always browse first, but it's reasonable to expect that the targets all (or just make), install, and clean will be found.
+You should always browse first.
+However, it is reasonable to expect that the targets all (or just make), install, and clean is found.

-make all - hould compile everything so that you can do local testing before installing things.
+make all − It compiles everything so that you can do local testing before installing applications.

-make clean - should clean things up.
-Get rid of the executables, any temporary files, object files, etc.
+make clean − It cleans applications, gets rid of the executables, any temporary files, object files, etc.